Aditya-dom/kitecopytrader/README.md

 **CRITICAL DISCLAIMER - READ CAREFULLY**

-**Financial Risks:**
-- This system can result in substantial financial losses
-- Market volatility can amplify losses across multiple accounts
-- No guarantee of profit or loss prevention
-- You are fully responsible for all trades and their consequences

 **Security Risks:**
 - API credentials provide full access to your trading accounts
 - Improper handling can lead to unauthorized access